martaskrt/csc263_fall2019/README.txt

 	Note that it is tab separated, not comma separated (for compatibility with quercus gradebooks).
 	The first column has the names of the assignments as listed in the Quercus gradebook header (see step 1.)
-	The second column has the names of the corresponding grades files from Crowdmark The third column has the assignment's due date formatted as 'YYYY-MM-DD HH:MM:SS' in the local timezone (python datetime and dateutil handle timezones and time changes)
+	The second column has the names of the corresponding grades files from Crowdmark (see step 2.)
+	The third column has the assignment's due date formatted as 'YYYY-MM-DD HH:MM:SS' in the local timezone (python datetime and dateutil handle timezones and time changes)